Strange Days (film): Development

-The story of Strange Days was originally conceived by producer James Cameron around 1986.
-He eventually presented it to his former wife and director Kathryn Bigelow, who immediately found it impressive.
+Producer James Cameron began work on the story of Strange Days around 1986.
+He wrote with Kathryn Bigelow in mind to direct the film, and when he presented it to her she "thought it was tremendous".
 According to her, "These two characters on the eve of the millennium, with one character trying to get the woman who loves him to help him save the woman he loves.
 It's this great emotional matrix."
-After a series of dialogues, Cameron and Bigelow developed the film's society and political element.
-Cameron focused more on the romantic side, while Bigelow centered more on "the edginess, the grit" part of the film, which was something she was always interested in.
-Cameron later wrote a 90-page treatment based on these dialogues, stating that it was "practically a novel, but it was unwieldy; it needed structure."
+After a series of dialogues, Cameron and Bigelow developed the film's political elements.
+Cameron focused more on the romantic side, while Bigelow centered more on "the edginess, the grit" part of the film.
+Cameron later wrote a 90-page treatment based on these dialogues, stating that it was "practically a novel, but it was unwieldy; it needed structure".
 The treatment was then presented to screenwriter Jay Cocks, who turned it into a script.
 Cameron felt that the resulting script was very well structured and only did a dialogue polish on top of it.
-The script was completed in 1993.
+The script was completed in 1992.

-Bigelow was motivated to start work on Strange Days shortly after a series of cultural incidents that occurred in the United States in the early nineties, such as the Lorena Bobbitt trial and the 1992 Los Angeles riots that followed the Rodney King verdict.
-Referring to the latter, she noted, "I was involved in the downtown cleanup, and I was very moved by that experience.
+Bigelow's work on Strange Days was influenced by the 1992 Los Angeles riots that followed the Rodney King verdict.
+She noted, "I was involved in the downtown cleanup, and I was very moved by that experience.
 You got a palpable sense of the anger and frustration and economic disparity in which we live."
-She also developed the character of Mace from Cameron's original script to make "valuable connections between female victimisation and racial oppression."
-The film was named after the 1967 song of the same name by The Doors.
+She worked with Jay Cocks, co-writer of the script with James Cameron, in particular on the development of the character of Mace and on the "complexity of the rape sequences".
 Both Strange Days and Cameron's 1994 action film True Lies were part of a multimillion-dollar production deal between Lightstorm Entertainment and 20th Century Fox.
 However, the financing was unevenly divided between the two films, with Strange Days being initially budgeted at $30 million and True Lies at $70 million.